txgisci/rse-instructor/README.md

 # rse-instructor

-Dockerfile and nbgrader_config.py to create Docker image for instructor use with Jupyterhub.
+Dockerfile and two nbgrader_config.py files to create Docker image for instructor use with Jupyterhub.